sipheleledanisa/density-estimation/README.md

 _In order to generate the animation, it is enough to run animation.py._

-_This may be extended to include more methods in the future, depending on my reading interests._
+_This repository was created for the sole purpose of demonstrating a simple case of particle estimation, but may be extended to include more methods in the future depending on my reading interests & curiosities._